 When Sudhamani was nine, Her mother became ill.
 Although Sudhamani was the brightest girl in Her class, She had to leave school and take care of Her entire family.

-It was a grueling task, with seven brothers and sisters to feed and clothe, and animals to tend.
+It was a gruelling task, with seven brothers and sisters to feed and clothe, and animals to tend.
 She virtually became the family servant, working from before dawn till midnight.

 Amma had no feelings of strangeness when She came into this world.
 Everything was so utterly familiar to Her, and when one knows everything about the world one can only smile.
 When one beholds the entire universe as a play of Consciousness, what else can one do but smile? —Amma